Teaching is not natural.

 That alien skill set means that even the most brilliant teachers cannot just wing it.
 They have to plan.

-- Because what works in one classroom often won't work the next period, flexibility, intuition, and judgment calls by instructors are needed.
+- What works in one classroom often won’t work the next period, so flexibility, intuition, and judgment calls by instructors are needed.

 - Values and motivations vary by classroom.

-- Pre-packaged curriculum undermines teachers' professionalism and agency.
+- Prepackaged curricula undermine teachers’ professionalism and agency.

 - Cultural sensitivity does not come in a package.